Connection Days for Teams

 • Lunch

-• Mini Nature Solo (Time in solitude on the land)
+• Mini Solo (Time in solitude on the land)

 • Return to community, reflection session and fire circle